 Realizing that dentistry has simple and complex cases, we’re ready to treat you regardless of your needs.
-We offer services in dental implants, endodontics (root canals), orthodontics (Invisalign and braces), prosthodontics (dentures) and more.
+We offer services in dental implants, endodontics (root canals), orthodontics (Invisalign and braces), prosthodontics (replacing one, a few, or all teeth) and more.
 We’ve assembled a team that’s broad in talent and scope so your needs can be met in one location.
 You could be receiving a treatment in one chair while your child is getting his braces adjusted.
 That’s how broad our dental offering is.
 And we’ve invested in the latest technology to assure that your treatments are thorough and exceptional.

 The entire implant process is performed over the course of a few months.
 The first part of the process is to place the implant itself into the jaw bone.
 Multiple implants can be placed at once if necessary.